nimishcoder1232/Bedroom-Engineering-Propulsive-Landing-Project/README.md

 I did this project for a few reasons.
 The first reason I did it, is because in gneral, this is my passion.
 I love both engineering and rockets, so this is satisfactory for me.
 This isant a project for me, this project is more, who I am.
 I also made this project to learn from it.
 Throughout this project, I have learned sooo much, PCB design, CAD, Programign in many languages, soldering.
 And SO much more.
 Every time I sit down to do one of these projects, I end up learning so much.
 That is the second reason I work on these projects, To learn From them.

+Notes:
+I am 3d printing everything myself, I DONT need reinbursment Anything thats NOT in the cad, is provided by me.
+(THe engines are in the cad, but I am providing those) This BOM only has the stuff, I CANT provide myself.

 Project Link: https://blueprint.hackclub.com/projects/7459

 Full Rocket: